Signaling Friends and Head-Faking Enemies Simultaneously: Balancing Goal Obfuscation and Goal Legibility: Introduction

-Consider the example in Figure \ref{fig:example2}, where a truck has to deliver 2 packages.
-There are 4 packages as shown in Figure \ref{fig:ex1}.
-Therefore, there are 6 candidate goals in total (all combinations of cardinality 2).
-Let there be two observers who know the initial inventory at each factory.
-However, each observer has different sensors (or sources of information) about the truck's activities, such that, observer-c (cooperative observer) can differentiate between packages loaded from A and B (but not the individual package in a factory), whereas observer-x (adversarial observer) cannot differentiate between any of the packages.
-The truck wants to convey its true goal to observer-c but obfuscate it to observer-x.
-The observers do not know the true goal of the truck.
-Consider plan-1 in Figure \ref{fig:ex2}, where the truck loads 1 package from A and 1 from B. Here, observer-c cannot distinguish the packages (there are 4 possible goals that satisfy the observations).
-However, consider plan-2 in Figure \ref{fig:ex3}, where the truck loads both packages from A. Here, observer-c can infer the identity of the loaded packages (there is only 1 possible goal), while observer-x still does not know the identity of the packages (there are 6 possible goals).
-Here plan-1 achieves goal legibility with at most 4 goals and goal obfuscation with at least 6 goals, whereas plan-2 maximizes the goal legibility (at most 1 goal) while maximizing the goal obfuscation (at least 6 goals).
+\mysection{Motivating Example} Consider the example in Figure \ref{fig:example2}, where a truck agent has to deliver two packages.
+As shown in Figure \ref{fig:ex1}, there are two packages at factory A and two at factory B. Let there be two observers who know the initial inventory at each factory, but do not know which two packages will be delivered by the agent.
+Each observer has different sensors (or sources of information) about the truck's activities.
+Observer-C (cooperative observer) has access to a database of barcodes which allows it to determine the identity of the factory that the package was loaded from (but not the identity of the individual packages), whereas observer-X (adversarial observer) does not have any additional information and cannot differentiate between any of the packages.
+The truck agent wants to convey its true goal to observer-C but obfuscate it to observer-X. When the agent loads one package each from A and B (Figure \ref{fig:ex2}), observer-C cannot distinguish the packages.
+However, when it loads both the packages from A (Figure \ref{fig:ex3}), observer-C can infer the identity of the loaded packages, while observer-X still does not know the identity of the packages.
+Therefore, plan-2 makes the true goal legible to observer-C while obfuscating the true goal with all the possible goals for observer-X.

-In the following sections, we formulate our problem as a mixed-observer controlled observability planning problem, \textsc{mo-copp}.
-We present two approaches to solve it.
-In the first approach, we reduce the problem to a constraint optimization problem and provide an IP encoding to solve it.
-In the second approach, we solve it using a heuristic guided forward search that allows us to tune the amount of obfuscation and legibility.
-Then, we empirically evaluate both our approaches.